crusher95/monjo/README.md

 # monjo
 Web based mongo management tool

-Monjo is an extremely easy to install php based mongo management tool.
-It can be used to easily connect to a mongo database on a local machine or a remote server effortlessly using no auth, authentication or ssh.
+Monjo is an extremely easy to install PHP 7.0 based mongo management tool.
+It can be used to easily connect to a mongo database on a local machine or a remote server effortlessly using no auth or authentication.

 Install PHP mongo driver.
 =============